cqse/teamscale-jacoco-agent/agent/README.md

 - `ignore-uncovered-classes`: Whether classes without any recorded coverage should be ignored when generating the XML coverage report.
 Since Teamscale assumes classes not contained in the report to have no coverage at all, this can reduce report sizes for large systems (Default is false).
-- `upload-url`: an HTTP(S) URL to which to upload generated XML files.
-The XML files will be zipped before the upload.
 - `upload-metadata`: paths to files that should also be included in uploaded zips.
 Separate multiple paths with a semicolon.
   You can use this to include useful meta data about the deployed application with the coverage, e.g. its version number.